Venus Class LKS2

 Computing

 E-safety - we will revisit and update our knowledge of staying safe online and how to communicate correctly.
-Our programming skills will continue to develop and we will learn to create repetition in shapes.
-This will provide us with the ability to create more detailed animations.
+Our programming skills will continue to develop and we will learn to create repetition in games.
+This will provide us with the ability to create more detailed games and animations.

 PE